When you buy something using the links on our posts, we may earn a small commission at no additional cost to you. Learn more.

 As mentioned at the beginning of this guide, there are three styles of nursing shoes available around.
 In choosing an appropriate style, you should first determine the style you are most comfortable with.
 Then, consider several factors like attire policy and the area you are working with.

 For fast-paced working environments where you will walk and run a lot like ER and ICU, sneakers will be best.
-For closed environments like OR and NICU where maintaining a sterile field is important, slip-on shoes are great.
-For ward areas, clogs are recommended.
+For closed environments, like OR and NICU, where maintaining a sterile field is important, slip-on shoes are great.
+And for ward areas, clogs are recommended.

 - Best Shoes for Nurses with Wide Feet